V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 [2' Strut Plate CAD/Fusion360](https://a360.co/3CrRkKw)

-If you choose to adjust these to fit your build the only thing to know is you want no more than 200mm (8") between the braces.
+For other Strut Plate sizes, use [Calculator](calculator.md), enter your build dimensions, then click on _Download Strut .SVG_ link.
-Start with whichever CAD file is closest to your desired size and edit the first sketch.
+IF you're custom designing a Strut for some reason (for [example](https://github.com/aaronse/v1engineering-mods/tree/main/lowrider3/front-grill-strut)), ensure no more than 200mm (8") between the braces.

 ![Strut Edit Picture](../img/lr3/strut edit.jpg){: loading=lazy width="600"}